 CALIFORNIA – San Francisco, California – Tuesday, 15th March

-Aitch said “I want to see an American city, not just nature reserves! so we walked , bussed and rode trams in the city.
+Aitch said “I want to see an American city, not just nature reserves! so we walked , bussed and rode trams in the city of San Francisco, wearing flowers in our hair.
 Stay in a Howard Johnson’s Motel, where I use the phone book to enquire about hiring a camping van.
-Its more expensive than a small car and motels, so . . we hire a Ford 351 cubic inch V8 RecVee from Western RV Rentals!
+It’s more expensive than a small car and motels, so . . we hire a Ford 351 cubic inch V8 RecVee from Western RV Rentals!
 The first night near Escalon we sleep in a parking lot – maybe illegal, but free!

 Yosemite National Park We walk to Mirror Lake Badger Pass Ski Resort Wawona Rail Creek Camp in Wawona campground (pay $6 in a box – honour system) Maraposa Grove Paso Robles Atascadero Santa Marguerita – Campground ($8) Rinconada Santa Marguerita Lake Los Osos; Baywood Park Morro Bay Cayucos Beach San Simeon Los Padres National Forest Plaskett Creek camp ($8) – Van loo overflowed – Big clean up delayed departure!
 Carmel town Sunset Beach KOA camp ($20.95, ‘all amenities’) Santa Cruz Natural Bridges Park Halfmoon Bay We return the RecVee – and pay $59 damage for a fender scrape in Yosemite!
 Ouch!
 Total $679 for 7 nights – more than car hire + motels, it’s true.
 But much more fun!